-White House officials weigh replacement of HHS Secretary Alex Azar
+Trump calls reports he may fire Alex Azar ‘fake news’

 “Dr. Rick Bright will transfer the skills he has applied as Director of the Biomedical Advanced Research and Development Authority to the National Institutes of Health, as part of a bold plan to accelerate the development and deployment of novel point-of-care testing platforms,” HHS said about Bright’s transfer last week.

-HHS disputed Bright’s stated reasons for leaving, noting that he requested the authorization from the Food and Drug Administration that had enabled officials to add the medications to the national stockpile of emergency medical equipment and medications.
+HHS disputed Bright’s stated reasons for leaving, noting he requested the authorization from the Food and Drug Administration that had enabled officials to add the medications to the national stockpile of emergency medical equipment and medications.

-On Thursday, Bright’s attorneys said he planned to file a whistleblower complaint.
-Rep. Anna G. Eshoo (D-Calif.), chairwoman of the House Energy and Commerce health subcommittee, said last week that she planned to hold hearings on Bright’s departure and hear from Azar, as well as Robert Kadlec, Bright’s boss and assistant secretary for preparedness and response at HHS.
+On Thursday, Bright’s attorneys said he planned to file a whistleblower complaint to the HHS Inspector General.
+Rep. Anna G. Eshoo (D-Calif.), chairwoman of the House Energy and Commerce health subcommittee, said last week that she planned to hold hearings on Bright’s departure and call on Azar, as well as Robert Kadlec, Bright’s boss and assistant secretary for preparedness and response at HHS.

+Shortly after Trump’s tweet Sunday, Azar responded with one of his own: “The media continues to smear @POTUS and his Administration’s fight against #COVID19 and grossly overlook the historic whole-of-government response that we’ve been delivering under the President’s leadership,” he said.